 You’ll need to buy your bus ticket the night before at your hotel or from one of the tour operators in town.
 This is also when you’ll need to reserve a tour guide if you want one as you can’t do this on site.

-A round trip bus ticket without a guide should cost about 80 Quetzals ($11 USD) and with a guide about 120 Quetzals ($16 USD).
+A round-trip bus ticket without a guide should cost about $80 GTQ ($11 USD) and with a guide about $120 GTQ ($16 USD).
 Don’t forget if you want to be there for sunrise you’ll have to have a guide.

-The meeting point for the buses is at the boat docking area from where it will take you the hour or so drive to the ticket booth at Tikal which opens at 6 am.
-A ticket costs 150 Quetzals ($20 USD) each and you need to show your passport.
+The meeting point for the buses is at the boat docking area from where it will take you an hour or so to drive to the ticket booth at Tikal which opens at 6 am.
+A ticket costs $150 GTQ ($20 USD) each and you need to show your passport.

-Ticket in hand, it’s back on the bus for another 20 minute ride to the entrance.
-Remember where you get off the bus as this is also where you’ll need to get the return bus and also double check return bus times.
+Ticket in hand, it’s back on the bus for another 20-minute ride to the entrance.
+Remember where you get off the bus as this is also where you’ll need to catch the return bus.
+Be sure to double-check the return bus times.

 If you are staying in Flores for a couple of days like I was then you’ll find quite a few activities to pass your time.